NillionNetwork/nillion-docs/docs/nada-metrics.md

 ---

 # Nada Metrics
+The Nillion VM is able to calculate a number of useful execution metrics.

+The list below describes the available program execution metrics.

 #### Count of Communication Rounds
 Number of times that a specific instance of protocol exchanged data during its execution.